About Yellow Brick Ramble

 L. Frank Baum's The Marvelous Land of Oz is the sequel to The Wonderful Wizard of Oz and it's where we meet Tip, a farm boy who spends most of the book completely ignorant of his true identity as Ozma: the lost princess of Oz.

-Isn't Ozma the best?
-Isn't she great?
-Isn't she marvelous?
-As a closeted in-denial trans girl growing up in the late 80s and early 90s, Ozma was the only transgender character I saw in media who wasn't a villain, a punchline, or both.
-She was my only positive trans role model and I loved her.
+Like many closeted in-denial trans girls growing up in the late 80s and early 90s, Ozma was the only transgender character I saw in media who wasn't a villain, a punchline, or both.
+She was my only positive trans role model and I loved her and her queer friends.

-Though, the biggest change I've introduced is the romantic focus between Tip and Logan, another teenager who also just happens to be a sawhorse.
+At this point, I should probably also mention the biggest and potentially most controversial change I've introduced: the romantic focus between a teenaged Tip and Logan, another teenager who just happens to be a living sawhorse.
 This isn't weird at all and is actually super cute.
 Trust me.

 The main source for this comic was, of course, the original text, which can by found here on Project Gutenberg.
-Additionally, I brought in stuff from Baum's other Oz books (he wrote 14 of them) and related official materials of the day.
+Additionally, I brought in characters from Baum's other Oz books (he wrote 14* of them), and even a few characters exclusive to the 1902 stage adaptation and silent movie adaptations.
 I'll cite my sources in more detail in the news posts for those of you who love that sort of thing.

-In writing and designing the art, I took inspiration from John R. Neill's illustrations, Dick Martin's illustrations, Oz No Mahoutsukitai (the anime series), Disney's Return to Oz, the 1933 Wizard of Oz cartoon, and various other interpretations of Oz.
+In writing and designing the art, I took inspiration from John R. Neill's illustrations, Oz no Mahōtsukai (the anime series), Disney's Return to Oz, the 1933 Wizard of Oz cartoon, and various other interpretations of Oz.

 The one incarnation of Oz I actively avoided as an influence was the 1939 MGM movie.
 It's a very good movie and was my first exposure to Oz, but it's just not what Oz looks like to me.